richa-z/Snky/README.md

 ## Instalation - Host
 The infection process is done through the use of some powershell code.
 You want them to run the .ps1 file and let it finish.

 The powershell code will install Python 3.10.11, latest version of Snky and create a shortcut in the startup folder.
-Then it shuts off the computer.
+Then it restarts the computer.

 ## Known Bugs
 - None at the moment.